 Ulaanbaatar: where the people are

-Of the 193 members of the United Nations, Mongolia is the least densely-populated; as of 2016 it counted slightly more than 3 million inhabitants, which works out to just under 5.1 residents per square mile.
-(Monaco, the most densely populated nation, averages 18,589 persons per square mile.).
+Of the 193 member states of the United Nations, Mongolia is the least densely-populated; as of 2016 it counted slightly more than 3 million inhabitants, which works out to just under 5.1 residents per square mile.
+(Monaco, the most densely populated nation, averages 18,589 persons per square mile.)
 But that figure actually understates how sparsely peopled Mongolia is.
 The capital city, Ulaanbaatar (sometimes Anglicized to Ulan Bator), is home to nearly 1.4 million citizens, or roughly 45% of the population of the entire country.
 That means that outside of Ulaanbaatar, Mongolia averages a paltry 2.7 or so inhabitants per square mile.
 Its sprawling steppes and other forbidding terrain create endless stretches of desolation.
 Most of my visit to Mongolia was spent in Ulaanbaatar.

 Genghis Khan was no square